 On average, the cost to cancel a timeshare is around a few thousand dollars.
-The cost of a timeshare greatly depends on the resort, the debt of the owner, the length of timeshare ownership, and the terms of the original timeshare contract.
+The cost of a timeshare greatly depends on the resort, the owner's debt, the length of timeshare ownership, and the terms of the original timeshare agreement.

-Many legal options exist for timeshare cancellation.
-The legal process is detailed below:
+Many options exist for a timeshare cancellation.
+The process is detailed below:

-The legal process for canceling a timeshare occurs in 3 stages.
+The process for canceling a timeshare occurs in 3 stages.

 After your timeshare purchase, you have a brief rescission period, also known as a "cooling-off" period.
 You have the legal right to cancel your purchase and receive a full refund in return during this time.